picsou83/zigbee-shepherd-api-rest/README.md

 ### Projet en cours !!! work in progress !!!
 ATTENTION i'm not a developer but it works

+I only use get request to interact with zigbee shepherd

 # zigbee-shepherd-api-rest

 Use [zigbee-shepherd](https://github.com/zigbeer/zigbee-shepherd) since REST API and swagger-ui-express